jhuesser/chmod-Calculator/README.md

 - copy the command to the clipboard

 #ToDo
-- Output the rwx command
+- Add leading zero
+- rewrite code (styling)
 - comment the code^^